Julián Volio Llorente

-Julián Volio Llorente (February 17, 1827 – November 26, 1889) was a Costa Rican politician.
+Julián Volio Llorente (17 February 1827 – 26 November 1889) was a Costa Rican lawyer, diplomat and politician.
 As a key figure in 19th-century Costa Rican politics, Volio held various influential positions, including Minister of Governance, Justice, and Ecclesiastical Affairs, and later as Minister of Foreign Affairs and Public Instruction.

 Early life and education

 Julián Volio Llorente was born in Cartago, Costa Rica, where he completed his primary education.
 He later studied law at the University of San Carlos in Guatemala, obtaining his degree in 1848.
 His legal education provided a foundation for his involvement in Costa Rican politics and educational advocacy.